nikhil1024/nikhil1024.github.io/_pages/about.md

 Apart from Technology, I love to play Soccer and Table-Tennis.
 I love to explore new places and try out different cuisines.

+---
+permalink: /
+title: "Education"
+excerpt: "Education"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---